JSeam2/hypervalence-smart-contract/README.md

     ```
     $ remixd -s <absolute-path-to-the-shared-folder>
     ```
-6. Click on the localhost connection icon and we should be connected to remix and you can develop off there.
+6. Click on the localhost connection icon on the web ide and we should be connected to remix and you can develop off there.